 A big problem!
-Lead can be a big problem.
-It is easy for a woman to end up with too much lead in her body.
+Lead poisoning can be a big problem.
+It’s easy for a woman to end up with too much lead in her body.

 You may not realize you are breathing lead or eating lead.
-The lead in your body can pass to your unborn baby.
+The lead in your body can be passed to your unborn baby.

 Are you a WIC parent?
 If you’re on WIC, you can ask your WIC educator questions about lead.
 How lead can harm you, your unborn child or your older child.
 And what you can do to avoid lead.
 Are you eligible for WIC?
 Find out here!

 Too much lead!
 Too much lead in your body can: